Manhattan Institute for Policy Research: Reagan-era activity (1981–1989)

-The City Journal (1990–2000)
+Establishing City Journal and the Giuliani Mayoralty (1990–2000)

 In 1990, the institute founded its quarterly magazine, City Journal.
 The magazine was edited by Peter Salins and then Fred Siegel in the early 1990s.
 Fortune editor Myron Magnet was hired by the institute as editor of the magazine in 1994, where he served until 2007.
 As of 2018, the magazine is edited by Brian C. Anderson.
 Lawrence J. Mone was named president of the institute in 1995, taking over from William H. Hammett.
 He joined the institute in 1982, serving as a public policy specialist, program director and vice president before being named the institute's fourth president.

-The institute established the Center for Education Innovation (CEI) in 1989, which focused on promoting charter schools.
+The institute established the Center for Education Innovation (CEI) in 1989, which focused on promoting charter schools, through which the institute became "a mainstay of the school choice movement".
 The CEI helped create a number of small, alternative public schools in New York and advised New York Governor George Pataki in crafting the state's charter school law in 1998, which authorized the creation of autonomous public schools.
-The institute thereafter continued to work with school officials to promote the idea of school choice nationwide.

-Senior fellow Peter W. Huber published his first book, Liability: The Legal Revolution and Its Consequences, in 1990.
+Former senior fellow Peter W. Huber published his first book, Liability: The Legal Revolution and Its Consequences, in 1990.
 The book focused on tort law since the 1960s, arguing that a dramatic increase in liability lawsuits had led to numerous negative outcomes.
 Later on, Walter Olson's work at the institute included The Litigation Explosion, in 1992.

 The institute had ties with the administration of New York City Mayor Rudy Giuliani, who had become a regular at Institute luncheons and lectures after his failed mayoral campaign in 1989.
 The Spring 1992 Issue of City Journal was devoted to "The Quality of Urban Life", and featured articles on crime, education, housing, and public spaces.
 The issue caught Giuliani's eye as he prepared to run for mayor again in 1993.
 The campaign contacted City Journal editor Fred Siegel to develop tutorial sessions for the candidate.
 Among the policies adopted by his administration was the "broken-windows" theory of policing, which had already begun to be adopted on some levels by leadership in the NYPD.

 During the 2000 election, candidate George W. Bush cited Myron Magnet's, The Dream and the Nightmare: The Sixties' Legacy to the Underclass (1993), as having an impact on how he conducted his approach to public policy.
 Bush went on to say "The Dream and the Nightmare by Myron Magnet crystallized for me the impact the failed culture of the '60s had on our values and society".